 At least 5 killed, 21 arrested in Davao City drug raids

-DAVAO CITY – Five persons were killed while 21 others had been arrested when government security forces and anti-drug agents raided several villages here early morning Friday.
+DAVAO CITY – Five persons were killed and 21 others arrested when government security forces and anti-drug agents raided several villages here early morning Friday.

 Senior Insp.
 Ma.
 Teresita Gaspan, the city police spokesperson, said the figure was initial as the raid was continuing as of 9 a.m.